epic-astronomy/LWA_EPIC/.swm/introduction.scbwnifl.sw.md

 <br/>

+The `_GpuId`is a template parameter that indicates the ID of the GPU device that executes the pipeline.

 The Imager code also uses python modules for a few operations including calculating antenna positions and phases, generating gridding kernels, talking to the ADP, among others.
 Although the same operations can be performed in C++, using python simplifies coding for these one-time calculations using libraries such as `scipy`without re-compiling the code.
 The imager uses [pybind11](https://github.com/pybind/pybind11) library to invoke python functions from the C++ code.
 The code below shows how to fetch ADP start time from the unix epoch by calling a python function.

 <br/>